/ ROSE PARK STAFF

 Outside of school, I enjoy hiking, camping, mountain biking, and generally being outdoors.
 Another passion of mine is music, and praising God through worship leading at my church.

-Fine Arts Music Major and a Physical Education minor.
+Education, with a Fine Arts Music Major and a Physical Education minor.
 I began my teaching career at Muskegon Christian Schools where I taught 1st and 3rd grade.
 During the summers right after graduation I completed my Master’s program in Elementary Education at Western Michigan University.
 After 3 years at Muskegon Christian, I had the high honor of being able to teach at Holland Christian.
 I have taught at Holland Christian since 1989 teaching 4th grade at Rose Park, K-5 P.E. at South Side and Pine Ridge, and most recently directing the Middle School choirs and teaching several P.E. classes.
 At HC I have also coached the JV basketball teams and varsity softball teams for 15 years, and the middle school basketball, volleyball, and softball teams at various times the past 14 years.

 God has gifted each one of us with many different gifts, talents, and abilities, and in the different areas in which I teach, I want to impress upon the students I meet each day whether in the gym, choir room, or the athletic fields that each one has many, and maybe very different gifts (music and sports) and we are called to use the gifts and talents to bring glory, honor, and praise to Him.
 Ephesians 2:8-10 says “For it is by grace you have been saved, through faith-and this not from yourselves, it is the gift of God-not by works, so that no one can boast.
 For we are His workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 It is my prayer that the students will see through me how God can use each one of us to let our light shine wherever we find ourselves.